Moving abroad can be an intimidating task to take on, but it helps to remember that you´re not alone and help is out there...

 App such as Duolingo as well as free online resources make learning the basics very easy, but maybe you will need something a little more detailed and in depth once you’re settled.

 The key to language learning is to enjoy it.
 Don’t force it but put yourself in situations where you have to use it and absorb it.
 That means, TV, music, radio, books and most of all you should surround yourself with locals and arrange language exchanges.
 If you haven’t heard of these, they are when two people who want to learn each others’ languages arrange to teach each other without any money changing hands – perfect for anyone on a budget!
 This can be done by one person speaking in the other’s native language and vice versa, or a set amount of time in one language before switching to the other.

 If you can walk away knowing a new language it is a trophy that, you will not only be proud of, be that will make you hugely more employable, however, simply learning how to greet and thank people is very little effort and will go a long way.

 Hopefully this information will ease the transition process and help you settle into your new country of work.
 If you're thinking of relocating then be sure to check out our series of relocation guides to help you relocate to Germany or if you're after warmer climates check out our guide to relocating to Spain.

 Our final piece of advice is to squeeze every experience you can out of your time abroad as possible.
 You made this decision after (hopefully) a lot of careful thought and therefore you should be sure that it is what you want to do.
 Prepare yourself for those pangs of doubt that will inevitably slip into your mind sooner or later and remember why you wanted this in the first place – just enjoy it!

 Still thinking about moving abroad to start that new adventure?
-Register at Europe Language Jobs here and see what we have on offer in your dream destination!
+Register at Europe Language Jobs to find yourself a job abroad and see what we have on offer in your dream destination!